NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 ### Profiling tool functions

 Below is the information the profiling tool reports, see [Profile tool Detailed Output and Examples](#profile-tool-detailed-output-and-examples) for more information and examples.
-It has 2 main modes of operation: collection and compare.
+It has 3 modes of operation: collection, combined, and compare.
 Collection mode is when no other options are specified it simply collects information on each application individually and outputs a file per application.
-Compare mode will combine all the applications information in the same tables into a single file.
+Combined mode is collection mode but them combines all the applications into single tables and you get one file for all application.
+Compare mode will combine all the applications information in the same tables into a single file and also adds in tables to compare stages and sql ids across all of those applications.
+The Compare mode will use more memory if comparing lots of applications.
-It can optionally output the SQL plan, the SQL graphs, and a timeline graph for each application when in collection mode.
+It can also optionally output the SQL plan, the SQL graphs, and a timeline graph for each application when in collection mode.
 It can also optionally output
 CSV files for each table.

 #### A. Collect Information or Compare Information(if more than 1 event logs are as input and option -c is specified)
 - Application information
 - Datasource information
 - Executors information
-- Job, stage and SQL ID information (not in `compare` mode yet)
+- Job, stage and SQL ID information
 - Rapids related parameters
 - Rapids Accelerator Jar and cuDF Jar
 - SQL Plan Metrics